cakephp/queue/README.md

 # Queue plugin for CakePHP

-Experimental queue plugin for CakePHP using queue-interop.
+Experimental queue plugin for CakePHP using [php-queue](https://php-enqueue.github.io).

+## Background

+This plugin provides an easy-to-use interface for the php-queue project, which abstracts dozens of queuing backends for use within your application.
+Queues can be used to increase the performance of your application by deferring long-running processes - such as email or notification sending - until a later time.

 ## Installation